anishregmi17/ANISH-HUB/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to PHP & Laravel Tutorials
+# Welcome to Anish Hub

-Welcome to **Anish's PHP and Laravel Tutorial Hub**!
-This comprehensive guide will take you from PHP basics to advanced Laravel development.
+Welcome to **Anish's Developer Hub**!
+This comprehensive guide will take you from PHP basics to advanced Laravel development, along with essential tools like Filament and Git.

 ## What You'll Learn